fracpete/rsync4j/docs/index.md

 will set up an environment in the user's home directory (`%USERPROFILE%\rsync4j`) on first usage (can be customized, see Section [Custom location](windows/#custom-location)).

-Now supports 32-bit and 64-bit platforms.
+Supports 32-bit and 64-bit platforms.